twotoasters/SectionCursorAdapter/README.md

         return sections;
     }

-For more advanced sections you can give a custom object as a value in the map instead of a number or string.
-This object is then passed through to newSectionView and bindSectionView.
-To use the fast scroll override `toString` for this object to control what you want displayed in the fast scroll dialog.
+You can give a custom object as a value in the map instead of a number or string.
+This object is then passed through to `newSectionView` and `bindSectionView`.
+To use the fast scroll with this object override `toString` to control what you want displayed in the fast scroll dialog.
 Note that in versions of Android before KitKat this dialog does not resize to fit content.
-SectionCursorAdapter only allows a maximum of 3 characters in this dialog on these older version of Android but by overriding `getMaxIndexerLength()` the length will can to whatever you choose.
+SectionCursorAdapter only allows a maximum of 3 characters by default in this dialog on these older version of Android but by overriding `getMaxIndexerLength()` the length will be whatever you choose.

 ## License